 Territory Revenue Office

-Revenue Development is responsible for ensuring the Territory’s taxation, royalty and grants regimes are simple to administer and keep pace with changing commercial practices.
+Revenue Development is responsible for ensuring the Territory’s taxation, royalty and grant regimes are simple to administer and keep pace with changing commercial practices.
 It analyses other Australian tax systems; consults with industry and professional bodies; advises the Government on commercial and legislative issues that affect the Territory’s revenue regime; reviews objections to tax and royalty assessments and other decisions of the Commissioner of Territory Revenue; and jointly manages and prepares the Territory’s case in appeals to the Tribunal and Supreme Court.

 Royalty and Advisory Services monitors and investigates the activities of mining companies to assist in compliance with the Government's mineral royalties legislative requirements and policies.
-It also provides technical advice on more complicated royalty and Territory taxation matters and assessments; develops and issues mineral royalty guidelines to support compliance and jointly manages and prepares the Territory’s case in appeals to the Tribunal and Supreme Court.
+It also provides technical advice on more complicated royalty and Territory taxation matters and assessments; develops and issues mineral royalty guidelines to support compliance; and jointly manages and prepares the Territory’s case in appeals to the Tribunal and Supreme Court.

 Revenue Information and Systems designs, implements, enhances and maintains the Territory Revenue Office’s information management technology systems.
 It manages and maintains the Territory Revenue Office data warehouse, develops economic and financial models to forecast the Territory’s own-source revenue and the revenue impact of legislative and policy proposals; provides risk profiling and intelligence gathering for compliance purposes; reports on inter-jurisdictional benchmarking and statistical analysis; and provides information and data as part of meeting the Territory’s reporting obligations.

-The Superannuation Office (NTSO) is a business unit of the Department of Treasury and Finance (DTF).
-It administers six schemes: the Northern Territory Government and Public Authorities Superannuation Scheme (NTGPASS); the Northern Territory Supplementary Superannuation Scheme (NTSSS); the Legislative Assembly Members' Superannuation Scheme (LAMS); the Northern Territory Police Supplementary Benefit Scheme; the Northern Territory Administrators Pensions Scheme; and the Northern Territory Government Death and Invalidity Scheme (NTGDIS).
+It currently administers six schemes: the Northern Territory Government and Public Authorities Superannuation Scheme (NTGPASS); the Northern Territory Supplementary Superannuation Scheme (NTSSS); the Legislative Assembly Members' Superannuation Scheme (LAMS); the Northern Territory Police Supplementary Benefit Scheme; the Northern Territory Administrators Pensions Scheme; and the Northern Territory Government Death and Invalidity Scheme (NTGDIS).

 Related Statutory Authorities and Associated Entities

-Treasury Corporation is the Territory government’s central financing authority and borrows, lends and invests on behalf of the Territory.
+Treasury Corporation is the Territory Government’s central financing authority and borrows, lends and invests on behalf of the Territory.
 The Corporation provides loans to government, its agencies, government owned corporations and, in certain circumstances, local governing authorities.
 It manages an average of $1 billion in investments including investing the surplus cash balances in Government accounts and the conditions of service reserve, and operates as a government business division.

 The Utilities Commission is the independent economic regulator established to oversee the electricity and water supply and sewerage services industries.
-The Commission is established as a separate administrative unit within Treasury, has specific statutory powers and undertakes its considerations independently from DTF.
+The Commission is established as a separate administrative unit within Treasury, has specific statutory powers and undertakes its considerations independently from Treasury.
 The Commission is responsible for promoting and safeguarding competition and fair and efficient market conduct or, in the absence of a competitive market, simulating competitive market conduct and preventing the misuse of monopoly power.